 ✔ A complete heat strategy requires preparation, pre-competition setup, in-competition execution, and aggressive recovery — applied consistently and individualized to your sweat rate, sodium losses, and competition demands.

 Performance in the heat is one of the most evidence-based and immediately actionable areas of sports nutrition.
 The physiology is well understood, the strategies are well supported, and the difference between athletes who perform in hot conditions and athletes who decline is rarely about innate tolerance.
-It is about preparation, individualization, and execution.
+Instead, it is about preparation, individualization, and execution.

 Key Takeaway